mdn/content/files/en-us/mozilla/add-ons/webextensions/api/theme/getcurrent/index.md

 ### Parameters

 - `windowId` {{optional_inline}}
   - : `integer`.
 The ID of a window.
-If this is provided, the theme applied on that window is provided.
-If it is omitted, the theme applied on the last focused window is provided.
+If this is provided, the theme resolved is the one applied to that window.
+If it is omitted, the theme resolved is the one applied to the most recently focused window.

 ### Return value